NIAID Modeling Host Responses to Understand Severe Human Virus Infections, Multi-Omic Viral Dataset Catalog Collection

 PNNL DataHub NIAID Program Project: Modeling Host Responses to Understand Severe Human Virus Infections, Multi-Omic Viral Dataset Catalog Collection

-The National Institute of Allergy and Infectious Diseases (NIAID) "Modeling Host Responses to Understand Severe Human Virus Infections" (U19AI106772) program project was a highly integrated and comprehensive systems biology research core, funded by the NIH from 2013-06-01 to 2018-05-31, investigating the complex host response to infection in a series of NIAID priority pathogens.
+The National Institute of Allergy and Infectious Diseases (NIAID) "Modeling Host Responses to Understand Severe Human Virus Infections" project (U19AI106772) was a highly integrated and comprehensive systems biology research consortium, funded by the NIAID Systems Biology Program from 2013-2018, investigating the complex host response to NIAID priority pathogen viral infections.
 Resulting project deliverables include an extensive and comprehensive systems biology data collection that serves to both enhance predictive modeling of infectious disease and identifying functional regulators of severe human virus pathogenicity for exploiting new developments and therapeutic interventions assisting the human host response to Category A, B, and C priority pathogens.

 Impact

-Omics lethal human virus (OMICS-LHV) sub-project research activities conducted at Pacific Northwest National Laboratory (PNNL) included the Proteomics, Metabolomics, and Lipidomics Core (PML) and the Computational Modeling Core (CMC), where performed proteomic, metabolomic, lipidomic, and transcriptomic data profiling leveraged world-class mass spectrometry (MS)-based capability platforms and state-of-the-art statistical and computational techniques in providing linked primary and secondary transformation viral experimental infection data.
+Omics lethal human virus (OMICS-LHV) sub-project research activities, conducted at Pacific Northwest National Laboratory (PNNL), included the Proteomics, Metabolomics, and Lipidomics Core (PML) and the Computational Modeling Core (CMC) performed proteomic, metabolomic, lipidomic, and transcriptomic data profiling leveraging world-class mass spectrometry (MS)-based capability technologies and state-of-the-art computational techniques in providing a comprehensive multi-omics collection of viral experimental infection data.

-Herein, PNNL sub-projects provide a never before released comprehensive infectious disease collection of primary and secondary transformation multi-Omics data profiling a series of priority pathogen primary experimental studies for enhanced open access to viral Omics lifecycle datasets and project metadata.
-Using a highly integrated and multidisciplinary approach, linked primary data and metadata supporting secondary normalization datasets, provide critical information necessary for research reproducibility and long-term preservation.
-Enabling on-demand data access for research community consumption and developer reuse, serves to support new mechanistic insights and discoveries into host-pathogen interactions for aiding future biohazard data preparedness efforts in emergency response to global health crises involving viral infection.
+Herein, PNNL sub-projects provide a never before released comprehensive infectious disease dataset collection containing both primary and secondary multi-Omics dataset collections, profiling a series of priority pathogen primary experimental studies for enhanced open access to viral Omics lifecycle datasets and project metadata.
+Using a highly integrated and multidisciplinary approach, linked primary data and metadata supporting secondary data analysis, provide critical information necessary to support research reproducibility and long-term preservation.
+Enabling on-demand data access for research community consumption and developer reuse, serves to enhance new insights and discoveries into host-pathogen interactions aiding in future biohazard data preparedness efforts and emergency response to global health crises involving viral infections.

-Processed raw measurement (secondary data) qualitative viral experimental dataset DOI downloads contain one or more statistically processed quantitative data file(s) and differential expression analyses leveraging unique high-resolution instrument capabilities.
-In addition, all metadata files (including experimental designs, dataset summary, and viral titer workbooks as supporting metadata) necessary to support, corroborate, and verify the legitimacy of the viral infection studies reported herein have been included at each experimental dataset DOI download for enhanced transparency and reproducibility.
-Omics-LHV dataset DOI download (listed below) contain comprehensive time sampled measurement data from proteomic (P), metabolomic (M), lipidomic (L), and/or transcriptomics (T) experimental study that each have a direct relationship to a primary sample data accession corresponding to the Gene Expression Omnibus (GEO) and/or MassIVE domain repository.
+Qualitative secondary data viral experimental dataset DOI downloads contain one or more statistically processed files comprised of differential expression analysis data leveraging unique high-resolution instrument capabilities.
+In addition, all primary metadata files (including experimental designs, dataset summaries, and viral titer workbooks) provide the necessary metadata to support, corroborate, and verify the legitimacy of the viral infection studies reported herein have been included at each experimental dataset DOI download for enhanced transparency and reproducibility.
+Omics-LHV dataset DOI download (listed below) contain comprehensive time sampled measurement data from proteomic (P), metabolomic (M), lipidomic (L), and/or transcriptomic (T) experimental study that each have a direct relationship to a primary sample data accession corresponding to the Gene Expression Omnibus (GEO) and/or MassIVE domain repository.
 Collection references below contain multi-Omic host response to Ebola virus (EBOV) infection, Influenza A virus (lAV) infection, West Nile virus (WNV) infection, Middle Eastern Respiratory Syndrome coronavirus (MERS-CoV) infection, and human interferon (IFN) treatment.

 Linked Open Primary Datasets

-Sequencing Raw Measurement Data (T) - 2,555 total primary datasets
+Raw Microarray and Sequence Measurement Data (Transcriptomics) - 2,555 total datasets

-Primary transcriptome experimental data collections and associated metadata are openly available from the NCBI BioProject platform, corresponding to umbrella BioProject PRJNA274402 and SuperSeries: GSE65575, have been linked to primary publication data accessions where possible.
-The Gene Expression Omnibus (GEO), a public domain community data repository supported by the NIH, for promoting the free exchange of MIAME-compliant gene expression profile and array-based data for reuse and discovery.
+Primary transcriptome experimental data collections and associated metadata are openly available from the NCBI Gene Expression Omnibus (GEO) data repository corresponding to umbrella BioProject PRJNA274402 and GEO Series GSE65575.
+The GEO database is a public domain community data repository supported by the NIH, for promoting the free exchange of MIAME-compliant gene expression profile and array-based data for reuse and discovery.

-Mass Spectrometry Raw Measurement Data (PML) - 21,194 total primary datasets
+Raw Mass Spectrometry Measurement Data (Proteomics, Metabolomics, Lipidomics) - 21,194 total datasets

 Reusable FAIRsharing Project Standards